Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Is baking soda safe to brush with every day?

 No. Baking soda’s RDA is 150-200 when used undiluted.
 This is higher than most commercial toothpastes.
-Use baking soda-based recipes 2-3 times weekly maximum, or dilute it heavily.
-This is why many readers search for how to make toothpaste without baking soda—and we’ve provided multiple alternatives in our Natural Toothpaste Recipes.
+The use of baking soda in recipes should be limited to 2-3 times per week maximum, or it should be diluted significantly.
+This is the main reason why many people search the Internet to find out how to make toothpaste without baking soda, and we have proposed some options in our Natural Toothpaste Recipes.

 How do you thicken homemade toothpaste without guar gum?